wdescamps/side_projects/ObsidianGPT/MyNewVault/ Audio Data/ Transformer models.md

 This code installs the `transformers` library, initializes a sentiment analysis pipeline with a pre-trained BERT model, and performs sentiment analysis on a list of input texts, outputting the sentiment and score for each text.

+## Resources

+a.
+The original Transformer paper, which details the architecture and mechanisms used in the model: https://arxiv.org/abs/1706.03762
+b.
+The Hugging Face's `transformers` library is an extensive collection of pre-trained Transformer models and utilities for Python: https://huggingface.co/transformers/
+c.
+A step-by-step guide to implementing the Transformer model with TensorFlow: https://www.tensorflow.org/tutorials/text/transformer

 **See Also**:

 - [[ Mel Frequency Cepstral Coefficients (MFCC)]]